Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

 battery powered device it is very likely that the maximum voltage in all circuits of this device will not exceed the voltage of the battery.
 If you have a wall adapter powered device, the maximum voltage will most likely not exceed the output voltage of the wall adapter.
-Of course there are exception.
+Of course there are exceptions.
 If you are not sure, measure it.

 In one sentence: Typical applications for this module can be found in switching other circuits on or off.
 To explain these applications let us start with a simple example.
-The following schematic depicts a LED with the typically necessary series resistor which can be turned on or off depending on the switch.
+The following schematic depicts a LED (with the typically necessary series resistor) which can be turned on or off depending on the switch.

 .. image:: /Images/Kits/hardware_hacking_for_beginner_schematic_off_350.jpg